jido/ebb-backup/README.md

 ```

 Allow updating of the current branch in the repository.
-The command can also be used to select a different branch to update from.
+The commands can also be used to select a different branch to update from.

 *